-I’ve tried almost every color of medicine you’ve heard of.
+I’ve tried almost every color of medicine and cream you’ve heard of.
 If your blue stuff successfully treated RA, it would cost a lot more.

 Usually, RA pain is sharp so patients often compare it to an ice pick or a knife.

-- Why didn’t you try glucosamine (or Omega3 or gluten-free…) before you tried that medication?
+- Why didn’t you try glucosamine (or Omega3 or gluten-free…) instead of that medication?

 I actually do take some of those supplements, but they don’t treat my RA.

-I would have to drink several gallons of that juice day to get the temporary anti-inflammatory effect of taking an Advil.
+I would have to drink several gallons of that juice to get the temporary anti-inflammatory effect of taking one Advil.
 I take four Advil every few hours.